MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Depending on network conditions and other activity in your selected region, the deployment may take up to 50 minutes to complete.
 After that, you should see the text **Your deployment is complete** displayed on the deployment page.

-In the meanwhile, you can setup the passive WLS cluster in parallel.
+In the meanwhile, you can setup the secondary WLS cluster in parallel.

-### Setup the passive WLS cluster
+### Setup the secondary WLS cluster

-Follow the same steps in section [Setup the active WLS cluster](#setup-the-active-wls-cluster) to setup the passive WLS cluser in East US region, except the following differences:
+Follow the same steps in section [Setup the primary WLS cluster](#setup-the-primary-wls-cluster) to setup the secondary WLS cluser in East US region, except the following differences:

 1. In the "Basics" pane:
    1. In the **Resource group** field, select **Create new** and fill in a differernt unique value for the resource group.
 For example, *wls-cluster-eastus-ejb113023*.